The first ionisation energy is the

 Trends in the ionisation energy for the group2 elements

-The first ionisation energies for the elements
+The values for the first ionisation energies for the elements

 in group 2 of the periodic table are shown in the bar chart below.